Faint-Black/99-elisp-problems/solutions.md

 ```
 \(D\) (A) (B) (C) ((C D)) (F)

-## Problem 02 - Find the last, but one, box of a list.
+## Problem 02 - Find the last, but one, box of a list

 **Example:** (fn \'(A B C D)) -\> (C D)